jalpp/LichessSlackBot/README.md

 Screenshots can be found in the project file

 ## Requirments
-Need Flask and Slack python lib installed
+Need Flask, Slack, Lichess Berserk python lib installed

 ## commands